 Yes, sowing seeds and the harvest of your products is the same in saline agriculture.

 If we can use brackish water for irrigation, then we can double the amount of water that is available for agriculture.
 Saline irrigation is tricky and not possible in all locations, but we are looking into all possibilities.
-Also, fresh water irrigation on salt affected soils can also contribute to food security in many areas.
+Furthermore, fresh water irrigation on salt affected soils can contribute to food security in many areas.

 What is the difference between the produce that you grow & freshwater produce?

 For potato we know that the taste improves when cultivated under saline conditions, for carrot the dry matter content and sugar content increase.
-So these are all positive differences
+So these are all positive differences.

 What kinds of vegetables do you currently grow?
-What vegetables are you working to grow / do you think you will be able to grow in salt water based on your experience?
+What vegetables are you working on to grow / do you think you will be able to grow in salt water based on your experience?